ledpup/ClimateExplorer/README.md

 - Analyse missing data to find an optimal grouping method
 - Alter web API to look for precalculated data in a cache before calculating from daily
 - Show as a bar chart, the difference between adjusted and unadjusted
-- CO2 data and graphs
+- GHGs (CO2, CH4, etc) data and graphs
 - Climate stripes. https://www.reading.ac.uk/en/planet/climate-resources/climate-stripes
 - Include New Zealand's NIWA 'seven-station' temperature series https://niwa.co.nz/climate/information-and-resources/nz-temperature-record
+- Precipitation
 - Get temperature data from BOM via a web service
 - Get ENSO data from URLs for indexes (still supporting offline mode)
 - Alternate averages (use median/mode - not sure how useful that is)